 Limitations due to applicable regulatory restrictions that are more restrictive than the physical limitations of the Demand Resource will supersede the physical availability of the Demand Resource.

 f.
-Unless the Demand Resource is unavailable as a result of maintenance requirements or for reasons of Force Majeure, when a Demand reduction is requested by the Transmission Provider for an Emergency, the resultant reduction must be a reduction that would not have otherwise occurred within the next twenty four (24) hour period.
-There shall be no penalties assessed to a Market Participant representing the entity that has Cleared ZRCs from the LMR if the Demand Resource is unavailable for interruption as a result of maintenance requirements in accordance with Good Utility Practice, or for reasons of Force Majeure, or in the event that the specified Demand reduction had already been accomplished for other reasons (e.g., economic considerations, operating one’s own Demand Resource at or above the credited level of Demand Resource, or local reliability concerns in accordance with instructions from the Local Balancing Authority).
+There shall be no penalties assessed to a Market Participant representing the entity that has Cleared ZRCs from the LMR if the Demand Resource is unavailable for interruption for reasons of Force Majeure, or in the event that the specified Demand reduction had already been accomplished for other reasons (e.g., economic considerations, operating one’s own Demand Resource at or above the credited level of Demand Resource, or local reliability concerns in accordance with instructions from the Local Balancing Authority).

 g.
 A Demand Resource for which curtailment is not an obligation during Emergency events declared by the Transmission Provider pursuant to the Transmission Provider Emergency Operating Procedures, will not qualify as an LMR.